jeremyrickard/rps-demo-prometheus/README.md

 kubectl apply -f https://raw.githubusercontent.com/coreos/prometheus-operator/master/bundle.yaml
 ```

 This will create a number of CRDs, Service Accounts and RBAC things.
-Once it's finished,
+Once it's finished, you'll have the Prometheus Operator, but not a Prometheus instance.
+You'll need to create one of those next.

 ## Create a Prometheus instance